qthiendev/resume/README.md

 ## 💻 How to Use

 1. **View in Browser:**
-   - Open `index.html` to view the portfolio.
+   - Open `index.html` to view the Resume.

 2. **Modify Content:**
    - Update the JSON files in the `data/` folder for content changes.